with Stan Brown, Amy Jo Phillips, Natasha Williams, and Eldric Bashful.

 Stan Brown is a voice acting professor at the University of Nebraska-Lincoln.
 It’s a very specific position, so he acknowledged what he does isn’t always thought to be necessary.

 “I admit that doing what I do requires, has required and continues to require that I kind of take a step back and look at a natural process for the sake of being able to give feedback to someone so they can adjust,” he said.
 “I’m not saying I’m a doctor or anything, but doctors are like that as well — they are bodies.
-They have illnesses like we do, but we don’t know what they know, because they haven’t taken that five minutes to look at the instrument.”
+They have illnesses as we do, but we don’t know what they know, because they haven’t taken that five minutes to look at the instrument.”

 Rather than completely rework one’s voice from the ground up, Brown takes a detailed look at what an actor already has, and he does this with such anatomical detail, his analysis sounds more like a diagnosis.
 He first examines a client’s breathing, “and then I go from there to the sound production, how their sound is placed.”
 He takes into consideration anything ranging from dialect, hometown, physiological damage, even childhood medical history.